-We will be offering Facilitating Online four times in 2017.
-The first of the 2017 courses will be from 6 February – 31 March.
-Late applications for remaining places close on 30 January.
+We are offering Facilitating Online four times in 2017.
+The third run of Facilitating Online in 2017 will be from 19 June – 11 August.
+Applications close on 30 May.

 About the course

 Facilitating Online provides a solid foundation for facilitating online events and courses.
 It is registered as a short course at the University of Cape Town (UCT).
 Facilitating Online was developed by the Centre for Innovation in Learning and Teaching (CILT) at UCT and is funded by the Carnegie Corporation of New York as part of its support for the e/merge Africa network.
 It is convened by Tony Carr and Nicola Pallitt and co-facilitated by facilitators from across Africa.

 “I learned many facilitation skills that I am now able to apply with my own students.
 I would recommend the course highly to anyone embarking on the online teaching and learning journey.”

 Dr Judith McKenzie, Department of Health and Rehabilitation Sciences, University of Cape Town.

 “This course doesn’t just teach you ABOUT online Facilitation, it actually gets you to facilitate … It’s a real opportunity to learn and develop.
 And what’s more?
 It has an African taste…”

 Daniel Adeboye, Online Maths Tutor, Tutor for the Future

 African universities are increasingly using online resources and interaction to support student learning across blended and online courses.
 Educators of these courses need sound online facilitation skills to facilitate engaged students in debate, group work and shared knowledge construction across a range of online conversational spaces.
 Trained online facilitators are also able to make good choices about the use of online communication when designing learning activities.
 Facilitating Online provides opportunities for educators to develop the necessary orientation to become an effective online facilitator.